Task Planning with a Weighted Functional Object-Oriented Network: Experiments

-In our experiments, the aim is to show that we can significantly improve robot task manipulation performance through human-robot collaboration within the task planning and execution phases.
-To demonstrate this, we show that a robot can acquire the ideal task tree for execution, delegate commands to the human assistant, and successfully obtain the goal product for varying levels of involvement.
-We use Aldebaran's NAO robot to execute manipulations needed to complete the tasks of making tea, mashed potatoes, and ramen noodles.
-Different variations of preparing each dish were merged together into a single, universal FOON, which was then provided to the algorithm to identify different candidate paths for preparing these items and to illustrate how functional units are selected based on success rates.
-Because the NAO robot itself is very small, its physical capabilities are limited to using smaller versions of items, and furthermore, certain manipulations are very difficult to capture and replicate.
+In our experiments, our aim was to show that we can improve a robot's performance through collaboration in the task execution phase.
+To demonstrate this, we want to show that a robot can acquire the ideal task tree for execution, delegate commands to the human assistant, and successfully obtain the goal product at varying degrees of involvement.
+We used the NAO robot to execute manipulations for the tasks of making tea, mashed potatoes, and ramen noodles.
+Variations of preparing each dish were merged together into a universal FOON, which was then provided to the algorithm to identify different paths to prepare these items and to show how functional units are selected based on success rates.
+Because the NAO robot is very small, its physical capabilities are limited to using smaller versions of items, and furthermore, certain manipulations were very difficult to replicate.
 Under these circumstances, the robot can greatly benefit from human participation in the task tree execution phase.
-Certain parts of the tasks, such as heating containers to obtain hot water, cannot be left to the robot to perform; for such motions, their nodes were assigned a very low success rate of 1\% to reflect how impossible they are for the robot to do on its own.
-However, for those motions executable by the robot, we assign higher rates based on our confidence in the robot performing the programmed motion primitives.
-The task trees obtained through the weighted retrieval approach, along with demonstrations of the robot performing each of these trees, can be viewed within the supplementary material provided here\footnote{Video demonstrations can be found at the following link: \url{http://www.foonets.com/human-robot.html}}.
+Certain parts of the tasks, such as heating to obtain hot water, cannot be performed by the robot; those motion nodes were assigned a very low success rate of 1\% to reflect how impossible they are for the robot to do on its own.
+However, for robot-executable motions, we assigned higher rates based on our confidence in the robot performing the programmed motion primitives.
+The task trees obtained via retrieval and demonstrations of the robot executing the final trees with a human assistant are provided as supplementary material\footnote{Link to Material -- \url{http://foonets.com/human-robot.html}}.

-\subsubsection{Finding the Optimal Task Tree for NAO}
+\subsection{Finding the optimal task tree for NAO}